nsbgn/swayq/README.md

 *This application is still rough around the edges and interfaces may change without warning.*

-`i3q` allows you to programmatically control the window managers [i3] and [Sway].
+Fast and concise scripting for [i3] and [Sway]!
+The `i3q` application adds internal functions corresponding to i3's [IPC spec][ipc] on top of [`gojq`][gojq], such as `ipc::subscribe` and `ipc::run_command`.

-The application adds internal functions corresponding to i3's [IPC spec][ipc] on top of [`gojq`][gojq], such as `ipc::subscribe` and `ipc::run_command`.
-In the [`modules/`](./modules/) directory, you will find filters to achieve some useful behaviour.
+The application comes [bundled](./modules/) with scripts to achieve some useful behaviour, such as seamless and configurable dynamic tiling.

 ## Rationale

-To programmatically control the window manager [i3] or its younger sibling [Sway], you might use a library like [go-i3] or [i3ipc].
+To programmatically control your window manager, you might use a library like [go-i3] or [i3ipc].
 The library sends and receives some JSON on your behalf, translates it to a native structure, and allows you to do your thing.

 But why not use a language that is already tailor-made for JSON
 transformations: [jq]?
 This allows you to closely follow i3's original [commands][cmd] and [IPC spec][ipc].
-You get the convenience of a script while staying closer to the speed of a compiled program — and the result is often much terser than either!
+You get the convenience of a script while staying closer to the speed of a compiled program — and the result is often less verbose than either!

-Much of this would also be achievable with a simple shell script that ties together `jq`/`gojq` with `i3msg`/`swaymsg`.
-However, the `i3q` binary offers some advantages, like the ability communicate with i3 at any point during processing, which makes for more efficient and readable scripts.
-Moreover, you will presumably run these commands quite often, so a low footprint is desirable.
+Much of this would also be achievable with a simple shell script that ties together `jq`/`gojq`/`jaq` with `i3msg`/`swaymsg`.
+However, the `i3q` binary offers some advantages, like the ability communicate with the window manager at any point during processing, which makes for more efficient and readable scripts.
+Finally, you will presumably run these commands quite often, so a low footprint is desirable.

 ## Installation